-Stock futures search for direction ahead of retail sales, earnings reports
+Stock futures trade higher ahead of retail sales, earnings reports

 Continue Reading Below

-The major futures indexes are suggesting a mixed open when trading begins.
+The major futures indexes are suggesting a higher open of about 0.2% when trading begins.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE